Non-modal alert with jQuery

 The HTML is straightforward.
 Just insert this code somewhere in your HTML.
 Preferably at the top or the bottom of it.
 Just make sure it’s not inside a container with an absolute or relative position.

-<p>This is a non-modal alert</p>
+<div class="message"> <p>This is a non-modal alert</p> </div>

 Give it some style

 We will want the message to hover over the page.
 Therefor we want it to have an absolute position.
-By setting the width of the containing <div> to 60% and it’s left position to 20% it’s going to appear centered on the screen.
+By setting the width of the containing <div>

 The other declarations are just for the visual appearance of the message.